beginning of content

 Your optometrist can check that your eye muscles are working properly by testing your:

 To test your pupils, the optometrist may shine a light into your eyes.
 They will watch how your pupil reacts to light.
-When it is bright, your pupil should shrink.
+When the light is bright, your pupil should shrink.

 Ocular motility testing looks at how well you can move your eyes, to look up, down and side to side.